 These sumac roasted potatoes are a year-round favorite, always the right option for dinner.
 Coated in olive oil and warming sumac, they are baked to crispy perfection and served with a creamy tahini dipping sauce.

-The recipe is directly inspired by one of my fave places to eat at in Ljubljana, called Abi Falafel.
+This recipe is directly inspired by one of my favorite places to eat at in Ljubljana, called Abi Falafel.
 It’s a falafel place run by Abid Shaar, who moved here over 40 years ago, and his family.
 They make the best falafel ever and it’s usually the one and only thing I get.
-But this one day when Rok and I were super hungry after a long day, we ordered a side of sumac potatoes and they were just amazing.
-So much so that I went on the hunt for sumac and started making these at home.

-This spice is the main thing about these sumac roasted potatoes, as the name implies and it really transforms a regular roasted potato into something amazing.
-It’s almost like taking a road trip to the beach, smelling the ocean breeze while drinking lemonade.
+This spice is the main thing about these sumac roasted potatoes, as the name implies and it really helps me transform a regular roasted potato into something amazing.

 - 3 tablespoons olive oil

 - 1 teaspoon organic lemon zest (optional)